Marc Filloux: Impact

-In 1974, Marc Filloux attempted to obtain the first interview the Khmer Rouge leadership at a time when there were signs of their atrocities but they were largely unknown and their atrocities were also largely unknown.
-Japanese journalists, Koki Ishiyama working for Kyodo News and freelance photojournalist Taicho Ichinose had already been killed by the Khmer Rouge at the time Filloux attempted the contact.
+In 1974, Marc Filloux attempted to obtain the first interview with the Khmer Rouge leadership at a time when there were signs of their atrocities but they were largely unknown and their atrocities were also largely unknown.
+Japanese journalists Koki Ishiyama working for Kyodo News and freelance photojournalist Taicho Ichinose had already been killed by the Khmer Rouge at the time Filloux attempted the contact.
 The atrocities of the Khmer Rouge became publicly known by 1979.
 Pol Pot granted his first interview with journalists to a pair of Yugoslavians in 1978 and his last interview in 1998 to journalist Nate Thayer.

 Reactions

 The names of the journalists who died reporting the Cambodian war are engraved on a memorial that in February 2013 was unveiled in a public park in front of Phnom Penh's Hotel Le Royal, which was a meeting place for foreign correspondents in the 1970s.
 In 2017, the memorial was moved to a site near the French embassy.

-He was added to the list in The Freedom Forum Journalists Memorial at the Newseum in Washington, D.C. in 2010, which was 36 years after his death.
+He was added to the list in The Freedom Forum Journalists Memorial at the Newseum in Washington, D.C., in 2010, which was 36 years after his death.

 Tiziano Terzani dedicated the book "In Asien" (German) to the memory of Marc Filloux.

 Writings

-Marc Filloux, "Les révolutionnaires et les neutralistes laotiens tiennent l’extrême droite en échec," La Monde Diplomatique (April 1974).
+Marc Filloux, "Les révolutionnaires et les neutralistes laotiens tiennent l’extrême droite en échec," Le Monde Diplomatique (April 1974).